Finding the Universe

 Today, it is the world’s largest art museum, and is home to over 380,000 objects, with 35,000 on display at any one time.
 Highlights include the Mona Lisa and the Venus de Milo, but as you would imagine, there’s a great deal to see here.
 In fact, you could probably spend a full day (or more!) just exploring the Louvre.

-Of course, with just a day in Paris, this won’t let you see anything else if you want to really explore the Louvre.
+Of course, with just a day in Paris, this won’t let you see anything else if you really want to explore the Louvre.
 But if you want to see a lot of highlights in Paris, we suggest you limit yourself to about two hours.
 Entry is ticketed and timed, and as one of Paris’s most popular attractions, the lines here can be long.
 This is definitely an attraction you’ll want a skip the line ticket for.

 For more on the various pass options in Paris, check out the section further on in the post on saving money during your time in Paris to make sure you get the right option for you.